Cheng-MoHsu/591_Object_Notify/README.md

 Thanks to the original author.

 # Correction
-1.Fixed the error that no new information was added, as shown below:
+1. Fixed the error that no new information was added, as shown below:

 ![20220325_Error](https://user-images.githubusercontent.com/99020504/160132217-51705b3c-d2d7-4f83-8bdc-902aeac43fae.PNG)